Call us, we're at your service

 How much does the Everest Base Camp trek cost?

-Costs range from $1,000 to $2,500 depending on guided services, accommodations, and package type.
+The Everest Base Camp trek costs range from $1,000 to $2,500 depending on guided services, accommodations, and package type.

 What is starting point of the Everest Base Camp trek?